ChristopherCarver/notes/_posts/2025-02-17-Notability-Guide.md

 To start, you need either an iPad or iPad Pro with Notability installed.
 This is the bare minimum to begin.
 This guide recommends having a keyboard and a pen compatible with your iPad.
 While you don't need a Magic Keyboard or an Apple Pencil, owning the latter will significantly enhance your experience.
 Having both will greatly improve your experience.

-**Note:** The guide will not be covering Notability for MacOS, because the author works 100% from an iPad Pro.
+{% include alert.html type="info" title="Note!" content="The guide will not be covering Notability for MacOS, because the author only works from an iPad Pro." %}

 ## Start Here